matheusicaro/mi-study-notes/UTILS.md

 	helper = store
 ```

    3. Add git credentials to stop asking for the login and password.
-Create a file `.git-credentials` and add:
+Create a file `user_folder/.git-credentials` and add:
 ```sh
 https://matheusicaro2%40hotmail.com:ghp_REDACTEDREDACTEDREDACTEDREDACTED@github.com #token comes from git token
 ```